QuickBooks Blog

 Income limits and phase-outs for Section 199A

-• 25% of W-2 Wages + 2.5% of qualified property: Alternatively, the deduction can be limited to 25% of W-2 wages plus 2.5% of the unadjusted basis of qualified property used in the business.
+• 25% of your W-2 wages paid + 2.5% of the unadjusted basis of qualified property

 Rental real estate income from tangible property can qualify as business income, subject to the same thresholds established for single and joint filers.
 However, not all rental activities automatically qualify, and property owners must meet specific criteria to benefit from this deduction.